Learn how to carve a pineapple bowl.

 Tools needed:

 The first time I tried carving a pineapple bowl, I used an electric knife and it struggled to cut through the crown (the leafy top).
 I don’t recommend using an electric knife.
 I had an easier time using a chef’s knife to cut the pineapple in half and a paring knife to carve the fruit out.
 You will also need a sturdy spoon to help you scoop out the pineapple.
-A serrated grapefruit spoon will be even more effective if you have one (affiliate link: save this for when you need a low cost item to qualify for free shipping).
+If you have a serrated grapefruit spoon try it!

 Preparation: